JuanchoSL/DataTransfer/README.md

 - primitive value

 #### Magic CREATE method
-Today is not possible detect a INI, YAML or CSV string, can use filepath with extension but nos this string types
+Today is not possible detect a INI, YAML or CSV string, can use filepath with the rigth extension, but not this string types
 ```php
 $dto = JuanchoSL\DataTransfer\Factories\DataTransferFactory::create($element);
 ```